BNETDocs/bncsutil/README.md

 protocol.
 Specifically, BNCSUtil has functions that help with the cryptography of game versions, keys, and passwords.

+BNCSUtil was originally written by Eric Naeseth (shadypalm88) and has since been maintained over the course of several years by the Battle.net community.

 ## Installing
 Simply place the `.so` or `.dll` file in the same directory as the application that wishes to use it.
 If this does not work, install the file into the system